Greater stick-nest rat: Reintroductions and conservation programs

-The longterm success of a series of translocations to the fenced Mount Gibson Sanctuary in Western Australia is as yet undetermined, while reintroduction attempts began at a fenced landscape within NSW's Mallee Cliffs National Park in September 2020.
+Reintroduction attempts began at a fenced landscape within NSW's Mallee Cliffs National Park in September 2020, with the species observed as persisting during formal monitoring in 2023.
 The species was reintroduced to Dirk Hartog Island in May 2021, with early monitoring suggesting ongoing survival.

-Only 40 per cent of reintroduction attempts for the species have been considered successful.
-Attempts to reintroduce the species failed at Faure Island and Heirisson Prong in Western Australia, at Yookamurra Sanctuary and Venus Bay Conservation Park in South Australia, and at Scotia Sanctuary in NSW.
-Most failures were blamed on inadequate habitat or release protocols, or excessive predation.
+A high proportion of reintroduction attempts for the species have not been successful.
+Attempts to reintroduce the species failed at Faure Island and Heirisson Prong in Western Australia, at Yookamurra Sanctuary and Venus Bay Conservation Park in South Australia, and at Scotia Sanctuary and Sturt National Park in NSW.